Updated May 2026

 JACKSON COUNTY HISTORICAL MUSEUM

-You can expect a free, self-guided tour to see exhibits featuring one-room schoolhouse items, Carrie Nation history, barbed wire history, World War I & II memorabilia, and the tools of 1900s trades.
+You can expect a free, self-guided tour featuring exhibits on one-room schoolhouse items, Carrie Nation history, barbed wire history, World War I & II memorabilia, and the tools of 1900s trades.
 The building itself is historic because of its aging architecture and tin ceilings.
 View the museum’s hours here.

 Kernodle’s two-frame mural showcases an early version of how the Tallgrass Prairie used to look when it flourished.
 The second painting on the right represents the current state of the prairie.